23o4i7/Sean-Sejin-Docs/docs/initializeBot.md

         }
     })

-    // When you bot has logged in, it will print out in the console "Bot is online!" client.once('ready', () => {
+    // When the bot has logged in, it will print out in the console "Bot is online!" client.once('ready', () => {
         console.log('Bot is online!');
     })